 Stressed at work?
 Looking for a weekend escapade?
-Why not visit the seven San Pablo lakes in Laguna?
+Why not visit the seven lakes of San Pablo in Laguna?

-Here you’ll get to see and experience seven stunning San Pablo lakes namely the Sampaloc, Bunot, Mohicap, Palakpakin, Calibato, Pandin and Yambo Lake.
+Here you’ll get to see and experience the seven lakes of San Pablo namely the Sampaloc, Bunot, Mohicap, Palakpakin, Calibato, Pandin and Yambo Lake.
 You can go swimming, cycling, jogging, rafting, trekking, and sightseeing.

 All of these for one day.
 Sounds fun?
 Keep scrolling.

 First up is Sampaloc Lake.
-Having a circumference of 3.7km and a maximum depth of 27m, the Sampaloc Lake is the largest of the seven.
+Having a circumference of 3.7km and a maximum depth of 27m, the Sampaloc Lake is the largest of the seven lakes of San Pablo

 You might think cycling around the area is too much but one round will leave you wanting for more!